lilyofthevalleyundermoonlight/HKSL_Translator/README.md

 ## How to run

+1. Open Terminal in the folder
-1. Install dependencies: `pip install -r requirements.txt`
+2. Install dependencies: `py -m pip install -r requirements.txt`
+3. If FFmpeg is not installed, it should be installed first: `winget install Gyan.FFmpeg`
-2. Run the app: `python app.py`
+4. Run the app: `py app.py`

 ## Important